devuri/wp-kdx-canvas/README.md

 #### 2. Upload to WordPress

-1. Connect to your WordPress site via FTP or use the File Manager in your hosting control panel.
+1. Connect to your WordPress site via SFTP or use the File Manager in your hosting control panel.
 2. Navigate to `wp-content/themes`.
 3. Upload the entire `kadence-child` folder to the `themes` directory.